JuliaLang/www.julialang.org/gsoc/2015/index.md

 **Expected Results:** The separation of at least a few non-core Base dependencies into their own packages while still being seemlessly integrated into the default Julia build process.

+## Project: Web stack / networking improvements

+Julia's web and higher-level networking framework is largely consolidated within the JuliaWeb github organization.
+The packages there are in need of updates, bug fixes, and general improvements in robustness by individuals who are well-versed in networking fundamentals and behavior of higher-level protocols.
+In some cases, the bugs can be traced back to issues with the underlying C frameworks that provide the primary functionality.
+Where possible and where security / auditability concerns are not an issue, native Julia code should be preferred over external libraries.

+In addition, there are packages offering identical functionality.
+A rationalization and standardization of these packages as well as the underlying C frameworks is required to provide a consistent interface to applications wishing to communicate using standard network protocols.

+**Expected Results:** An overhaul of Julia's networking framework, with the creation of robust, RFC-compliant, efficient, and standard interfaces for common protocols (e.g., HTTP, HTTPS, FTP, SMTP, SSH).

+**Knowledge Prerequisites:** Network fundamentals including understanding of higher-level protocols, interfacing with C from Julia, git.

 # Theme: Improvements to Julia interactivity and interoperability with other applications